 The main cause of packet loss in Rainbow Six Siege is network congestion.
 The network can be congested either on your end or the game server.
 In both cases, the best course of action would be to wait it out.

 Packet loss happens whenever packets of data you send or receive never make it to their destination.
 This, in turn, can cause other negative events such as rubberbanding, slowdowns, latency spikes, crashes, or even connection timeouts.

 We know it’s not ideal, but unless you can perform some proper network management and subnet organizing, there’s little you can do about it.

 How to fix packet loss in Rainbow Six Siege?

-- Launch it and connect to the server of your choice
+- Launch it and login with your credentials.

 However, note that in order for this fix to work, your ISP must be the cause of the packet leaks.
 If packet loss occurs on your end or the Rainbow Six Siege game servers, VPNs won’t do much for you.

 ExpressVPNChoose your server to play on and bypass network congestion in multiplayer mode for Rainbow Six Siege.

 2. Troubleshoot and fix the issue manually